 Ajax 1971-72 (26 matches)

-Under Johan Cruyff, Ajax were the dominant force across Europe.
+With Johan Cruyff as their talisman, Ajax were the dominant force across Europe.
 And a testament to the great team when they went on to win consecutive 26 matches as they won a historic treble winning the Eredivisie, KNVB Cup, and the European Cup.

 Cruyff was the top scorer with 33 goals as Ajax lost just one match.
 The season was also where the world took notice of the Totaalvoetbal, famously known as total football.
 This system would not only transform football but would lay the inspiration for other revolutionary tactics such as ‘Tiki Taka‘.